rehierl/node-tree-outliner/3-basic-design/3-6-0-design-7.md

 <!-- ======================================================================= -->
-# Design (6) - associating sectioning nodes
+# Design (7) - associating sectioning nodes

 In principle, any node, including all sectioning nodes, must be associated with all open presequent sections (formal approach).
 That is, even if each node is strictly associated with one section only (practical approach).
-Because of that, a sectioning node can not be associated with some random section.
+Because of that, no sectioning node can be associated with a random/arbitrary section.
+That is, because the practical associations must correspond with the formal associations.

 * No sectioning node can be associated with a section that is subsequent to it.
 That is, because these sections do not count as being open by the time